 Home Assistant

 The figure above shows the entities that Home Assistant automatically creates through MQTT discovery.
-You can customize them within Home Assistant — for example, by changing their names, icons, or hiding those you don't want.
+You can customize them within Home Assistant — for example, by changing their names, icons, units, or hiding those you don't want.
 This also includes editing the names of the underlying sensor entities, so you can make them more descriptive or easier to recognize in your system.

-How to add you Windnerd One as an MQTT device
+How to add your Windnerd One(-S) as an MQTT device

 Install the MQTT add-on